-Today we’re taking an in-depth look at shiraz, because 28 July is Shiraz Day!
-We chat about food matches for shiraz, shiraz v syrah and the best temperature to serve shiraz.
+Today we’re taking an in-depth look at shiraz.
+We chat about shiraz vs syrah, food matches for shiraz and the best temperature to serve shiraz.

 The 2021 Small Victories Shiraz is juicy, spicy and youthful.
 The fruit is from our Ashmead family vineyard in the Eden Valley.
 The slightly higher altitude of the vineyard (compared with the Barossa Valley floor) means cooler nights and less intense maximum daytime temperatures allow great aromatic presence and a fine tannin profile.

 This is a great question, because it does seem a little confusing that there are two names for one variety of grape.

 Syrah is what you’ll often hear referred to as the ‘old-world’ term for the variety.
 Syrah is the original French name, and shiraz has come about in Australia.

 And now the two terms are used to almost differentiate in wine-making style: syrah being for ‘old-world’ styles which are lighter in body, lower in alcohol etc and shiraz being for bold, richer, full-bodied styles with riper fruit flavours.